High Resolution Seismic Waveform Generation using Denoising Diffusion: Introduction

-Some of the current limitations can potentially be overcome with machine learning techniques.
+Some of the limitations of established methods can potentially be overcome with machine learning techniques.
 In earthquake engineering, machine learning models have been used for the prediction of peak ground acceleration and response or Fourier spectra (e.g. \citeA{derras2012adapting, esfahani2021exploring, jozinovic2022transfer, lilienkamp2022ground}).
 Alternatively, neural networks can be used to enhance simulated waveforms.
-For instance, \citeA{paolucci2018broadband} generated band-limited waveforms with physics-based earthquake simulations and then trained an artificial neural network to predict and add higher frequency content via their amplitude spectra.
-Similarly, \citeA{gatti2020towards} used generative adversarial networks (GAN) to extract high-frequency features from ground-motion records and use them to enhance low-frequency physics-based simulated time series, while \citeA{tariq2024BB} used a combination of GAN and Fourier Neural Operator (FNO) for a similar purpose.
+For instance, \citeA{paolucci2018broadband} generated band-limited waveforms with physics-based earthquake simulations and then trained an artificial neural network to enhance the spectral acceleration at lower periods. \citeA{gatti2020towards} used generative adversarial networks (GAN) to extract high-frequency features from ground-motion records and utilize them to enhance low-frequency physics-based simulated time series. \citeA{tariq2024BB} used a combination of GAN and Fourier Neural Operator (FNO) \cite{li2020neural} for a similar purpose.
 GANs have also been used for seismic data augmentation in earthquake detection problems \cite{li2020seismic, wang2021seismogen}, and to train signal/noise discriminators for Earthquake Early Warning algorithms \cite{li2018machine}.